-In our first post in our California Consumer Privacy Act series, we introduced the new legislation and talked through its purpose.
+In our first post in our California Consumer Privacy Act (CCPA) series, we introduced the new legislation and talked through its purpose.
 The law provides an opportunity for publishers to (re)establish trust with their customers through increased transparency and accountability.

 Now, we’ll provide more detail to help you determine whether the new law applies to you and what the possible repercussions of non-compliance are.